 The dashboard area contains a lot of handy information: views of your profile, views of your latest post, and the number of searches you’ve appeared in.
 In addition, you can ask for career advice, turn on “career interests,” and check out the salary range for your position.

-7. Articles and Activities
+7. Articles and activities

 Too often, people skimp on the details in their experience section.
 This is particularly the case with C-level job seekers.
 You don’t need to include everything, but your major accomplishments are required.
 Note: Your job titles carry significant weight in terms of keywords.

-Don’t be afraid to add a little more character here than you would on your resume.
+Don’t be afraid to add a little more character here than you would on your résumé.
 Were you a D1 athlete?
 Mention that under “Activities and Societies.”
 Did you complete your degree while working full-time?
 Mention that in the “Description” area.

-11. Skills and Endorsements
+11. Skills and endorsements

 You can list a total of 50 skills, and others can endorse you for those skills.
 Take advantage of this section, as recruiters pay attention to the number and types of skills you have.
 When you apply for a job through LinkedIn’s “Easy Apply” feature, the number of skills you have for the job are counted.